esmevane/manifestation/README.md

 * Move most generator content back into base manifestation class
 * Make a simple delegator to stand in for base_path and source methods
+* Create 'manifest' binary command to go with gem